 ncreasingly, people have been listening to the advice of health professionals regarding the benefits of exercise.
 The problem is that sport and exercise injuries can happen when we don’t warm up, don’t train properly or we overdo the activity.

-- Ankle Sprains – A sprain occurs when the band of connective tissue that joins the end of one bone with another is stretched or torn
+- Ankle Sprains – A sprain occurs when the band of connective tissue that is joined the end of one bone with another is overstretched or torn

 - Hamstring Strains – A strain is when a muscle or tendon is over-stretched or over-contracted

 - Shin Splints – Refers to pain along the large bone in the front of the lower leg